This beef stew is one of the things that came out of the cooking marathon.

-Number one: Instead of cutting the meat into little cubes before browning it, the recipe tells you to brown the meat as big pieces of steaks.
+- Instead of cutting the meat into little cubes before browning it, the recipe tells you to brown the meat as big pieces of steaks, like this.

-Now, this is also new to me, browning the veggies.
+- Next, brown the veggies, and put them aside.
+This is also new to me, browning the veggies.
 I’ve always added my veggies to the pot later so they won’t turn to mush when the stew is done.
 That I knew.
 But seriously, I didn’t think about browning them first.
-I think it’s a good idea.
-It probably adds extra flavor.
+It’s a great idea.
+The extra step most likely adds extra flavor.

-Here comes revelation Number two: Chicken stock instead of beef!
+- Here comes another big revelation: Chicken stock instead of beef!
 Well, what do you know, I think it actually gives the stew a “cleaner” taste.
 I can be biased, though.
 I dislike the harsh saltiness of canned beef stock.

 So, it could have been a combination of more evaporation as well the gelatin that helped create the smooth thick sauce.
 Who knows.
 It just goes to show that not all ovens are created equal.
 You may need to adjust your cooking time.
 And recipes are general guidelines.
 You tweak them to suit your needs.

 Maybe next time I’ll try it without the gelatin and see what’ll happen.